kiffoh/messaging-app-mongoDB/README.md

     ```

 ## Notes
-- All routes utilize Socket.IO for real-time updates
+- All routes utilise Socket.IO for real-time updates
 - Dates are formatted as "DD-MM-YYYY" and times as "HH:MM" in UTC
 - Photo uploads are handled through Multer
 - Direct message groups automatically generate names based on participants